The best offline Android games to play right now

 (Image credit: Fireproof Games)

-The Room is the best puzzle series on Android: four games, each crammed with unique objects that demand you twist, pull and flick them into shape until you work out how to progress.
-Every puzzle is tactile, and every item moves in satisfying ways, whether you’re cranking an old oven into life or reflecting lasers around a chess board.
-That physicality creates a feeling that you’re in a real space, rather than just a virtual playground.
+The Room series are some of the best puzzle games on Android: four games, each crammed with unique objects that demand you twist, pull, and flick them into shape until you work out how to progress.
+Every puzzle is tactile, and every item moves in satisfying ways, whether you’re cranking an old oven into life or reflecting lasers around a chessboard.
+That physicality creates a feeling that you’re in a real space rather than just a virtual playground.

 Download The Room here